 Bittersweet Farms' Creative Arts Program has three basic purposes: art therapy, art production, and art for intrinsic value.
 In our Art Therapy Program, participants create artwork that helps them communicate and express themselves, while also reducing anxiety.
 Read More

 The day program participants and residents are involved in every step of the process when it comes to meal preparation and creating products to sell.
-One of the latest (and most exciting) endeavors has been manufacturing pesto!
 Read More

 Utilizing a "farmstead model" with a holistic approach - caring for the entire individual - Bittersweet Farms harnesses the natural rhythm of living through emphasizing farming as a meaningful, predictable and fitting way of life.
 Read More.